 In 1983 the Globe and Mail once wrote, “Cabbagetown is probably the epitome of successful labelling.
 The core of the area—generally defined as being bounded by Parliament, Wellesley and Dundas Streets and the Don Valley, was once Toronto’s skid row.
-Today, about a decade after the area was invaded by young professionals, speculators and real estate agents, there are still a few derelicts around… The houses, meanwhile, sell for upward of $200,000.”
-Oh how the times have changed.
+Today, years later after the area was invaded by young professionals, speculators and real estate agents, there are still a few derelicts around… The houses, meanwhile, sell for in the million(s).”
+Oh, how the times have changed.
 From ‘skid-row’, cabbage gardens, and shared housing, to one of Toronto’s most sought-after neighbourhoods.
 Cabbagetown is an area of Toronto that has seen it all – and offers it all.

 Thanks to its early Irish settlers, Cabbagetown homes are beautifully-constructed, Victorian-style, brick row houses and stately historical-status homes.
-Visitors to a Cabbagetown home are left charmed by fine wood carved banisters, colourful stained-glass windows, painted wood front porches, and beautiful high ceilings.
+Visitors to a Cabbagetown home are left charmed by fine wood-carved bannisters, colourful stained-glass windows, painted wood front porches, and beautiful high ceilings.

 Cabbagetown is the neighbourhood for you if you love the feeling of living in a village, without losing the amenities of being centrally located in Toronto’s downtown core.
 It even offers a slice of country-living at Riverdale Farm – accessorized with real-life piglets, horses, chickens, roosters, and cows.
 Here, you will find children and parents trying to ‘talk’ to animals, chomping on freshly baked oatmeal cookies and sipping on warm coffee from the local Riverdale Farm gift shop.